-&lt;sup>1 This work was the subject of the "Economics Focus" column in the Economist (November 8, 2001) and formed the basis for a subsequent cover story (March 30, 2002).
+1 This work was the subject of the "Economics Focus" column in the Economist (November 8, 2001) and formed the basis for a subsequent cover story (March 30, 2002).

 When our paper was originally presented, it relied upon the most recent data available.
-(The paper was first presented in January 2000, and it relied upon data through the second quarter of 1999).
+The paper was first presented in January 2000, and it relied upon data from 1982 through the second quarter of 1999.
 By the time the research was published, five years had elapsed, and by the time of the disastrous meltdown in mortgage markets, more than seven years had elapsed.

-The purpose of this paper is to update the empirical analysis using data through 2009, and thus to incorporate the past decade of unusual volatility in housing wealth, stock market wealth, and personal consumption.
+The purpose of this paper is to update the empirical analysis using data through 2012, and thus to incorporate the past decade of unusual volatility in housing wealth, stock market wealth, and personal consumption.
+The update more than doubles the number of observations from under 3500 (68 quarters and 51 states including D.C.) to over 7600 (150 quarters and 51 states).
 As before, we present a variety of econometric models linking consumption to income, housing wealth, and stock market wealth.
 As in our previous analysis, we make no effort to "deduce" a structural model reflecting these relationships, preferring again to observe the robustness of these relationships to plausible specifications of the association.
+An earlier version of this paper updates the research to 2009 and was distributed as NBER Working Paper 16848 in March, 2011.

 In attempting to update our previous analysis, it was immediately apparent that comparable data from the panel of OECD countries previously analyzed could not be obtained.
-Hence, this analysis is confined to quarterly data on U.S. states, 1978:I-2009:II, extending our previous work which had analyzed these macro forces during 1982:I-1999:II.
+Hence, this analysis is confined to quarterly data on U.S. states, 1975:1-2012:2.

-The principal results and interpretations in our previous work are largely unchanged, but the estimated magnitudes are larger and more important statistically and also economically.
+The principal results and interpretations in our previous work are largely unchanged, but the estimated magnitudes are larger and in some cases more important statistically.
 When the more recent volatile period is included in the analysis, we find that the relationship between housing market wealth and consumption is a good bit stronger, relative to the link between stock market wealth and consumption.
 This key finding is robust to a variety of reasonable specifications.
-One set of previous findings does not seem to hold up to replication - certainly not as strongly as during the earlier period.
-Previously, we noted an asymmetry in the association between housing market wealth and consumption.
-When housing market wealth was increasing, household consumption was increasing.
+One set of previous findings does not seem to hold up.
+In our earlier work, we noted an asymmetry in the association between housing market wealth and consumption.
+When housing market wealth increased, household consumption increased.
 But when housing market wealth declined, household consumption declined only marginally.
-For the most part, this asymmetry is absent from the longer panel which now includes substantially more variation in asset prices, notably periods of declining house prices and declining stock market indices.
+This asymmetry is absent or reversed in the longer panel.
+The data now include substantially more variation in asset prices, notably periods of declining house prices and declining stock market indices, and show that declining house prices do lead to a lower level of consumer spending.